 CMS updates to telehealth requirements have effectively expanded use of telehealth to help reduce barriers to access.
 During the reporting period, the physical health network maintained access to services through telehealth, with claims data showing the highest utilization for general office visits among established patients.
-CCHA will continue tracking telehealth utilization through claims data to assess trends and inform network planning.
-Given Colorado's recent adoption of updated telehealth rules, CCHA is hopeful providers' use of telehealth will increase and show better engagement among members who have historically faced challenges with access.
+Though the volume of telehealth services has decreased over time, correlated with practices returning to normal business hours and increases in in-person access, CCHA will continue tracking telehealth utilization trends.
+Given Colorado's adoption of updated telehealth rules, CCHA is hopeful providers' use of telehealth will remain a useful resource for engaging members who have historically faced challenges with access.